What are payroll taxes and who pays them?

 Whether you file your small business taxes on your own or use the services of a tax professional, it is important to have accurate financial records for your business.
 You will generally need a Profit and Loss statement and a balance sheet to prepare your business tax return.
 If you are not familiar with bookkeeping, you may want to hire an accountant who can set up your business's accounting system.

 If you have a legal question about payroll or small business taxes, reach out to a Rocket Lawyer network attorney for affordable legal advice.
 Want to leave figuring out complicated tax credits and deductions to the pros?
-Get matched with a tax pro via Rocket Tax™ to save time and money filing your tax returns.
+Rocket Lawyer can now match you with a tax pro for affordable and convenient tax filing services.
+Don't do your taxes™ – Let us do them for you.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.